-Accessory Battery
+Battery Locations

-The accessory equipment controlled by the two DC circuit breaker panels (DC Control Center and Bridge Breaker Panel) is powered by a single battery.
-This battery is located in the engine room at the base of the starboard forward bulkhead, outboard of the engine batteries.
+The accessory equipment controlled by the three DC circuit breaker panels (Safety Breaker Panel, DC Control Center and Bridge Breaker Panel) is powered by two batteries.
+The location of these batteries for the IPS system are on the boat's centerline, forward of the starboard engine battery.
+For the Inboard system the batteries are located aft of the starboard engine battery.